 A 1928 report by Vermont state geologist George Perkins notes that gold was first discovered in the town of Bridgewater by Mathew Kennedy in 1851.
 Kennedy wasn’t looking for gold, as the story goes.
 He had recently returned from the California gold fields, and while fishing in Buffalo Brook, a glint in the streambed caught his eye.
 His find caused a mini gold rush in the area.
-Besides Buffalo Brook, gold was also found nearby in the Ottauquechee River near Bridgewater Corners.
+Besides Buffalo Brook, gold is in the nearby in the Ottauquechee River near Bridgewater Corners.

-Gold is found, as nuggets, or small flecks, in the gravel of streams, which originally comes from quartz veins.
-The gold is leached out by weather and stream erosion and carried on by flowing water.
+Gold, as nuggets, or small flecks, lies in the gravel of streams.
+The gold is leached out of quartz veins by weather and stream erosion and carried on by flowing water.
 This is called “placer gold,” pure gold that is found in place and doesn’t have to be extracted from ore.

 Because of gold’s high specific gravity and ability to withstand weathering and alteration, it concentrates in stream sediment.
 Once in a great while, nuggets of considerable size have been found.
 Gold is easy to see.
 It has the property of retaining its color under all circumstances.
 For some inexplicable reason, Vermont gold is purer than gold found in other parts of the U.S. It runs something on the order of 23 1/2 carats, which is roughly 96% pure.